 3. To find the location of a work, click on a marker.

 4. Each marker contains a miniature photo (tooltip).
 A click on this tooltip gives access to the portrait of the artist and the description of his work.

-Printed plan available at the tourism office, City Hall, Ground floor.
+available at the tourism office, City Hall, Ground floor.
 Address: Avenue de l’Hôtel-de-Ville 1.